PeeBs68/pands-project/README.md

 # 1. Introduction
-The purpose of this project is to research the iris data set and write code (and documentation) in Python to analyse it.
+The purpose of this project is to research the iris data set and write documentation and code to research it.
 The iris data set is available to download from http://archive.ics.uci.edu/ml/datasets/Iris

 # 2. Background